jyeah05/InstaQNAS/README.md

 ### 1. Pretrain
 * Pretrain main network with randomly generated policies.
     * We used full-precision pretrain model of https://github.com/qfgaohao/pytorch-ssd
+    * Download the pretrained model and make `resume_path` argument the directory of the pretrained model
 ```shell
 sh pretrain_mbv1_fp.sh
 sh pretrain_mbv1.sh